• Skip to primary navigation

 poison ivy plant drawing

-• The Forest Exhibit–illustrations showcasing Alabama’s diverse natural history
+• The Forest Exhibit, where illustrations showcase Alabama’s diverse natural history

-• The Arctic/Desert exhibit–drawn diagrams highlighting animals’ adaptations to heat and cold
+• The Arctic/Desert exhibit, with drawn diagrams highlighting animals’ adaptations to heat and cold

-• The Caves exhibit–A cross-section showing the change from the filtered light of the entrance, to the deep dark within.
+• The Caves exhibit, where a cross-section shows the change from the filtered light of the entrance to the deep darkness within.

-To fulfill Cook’s exhibit plan, I created key exhibit illustrations needed to explain complex natural processes.
-The museum team gave me a research brief describing the topics.
+To meet the Cook’s exhibition goals, Nicolle created key illustrations needed to explain complex natural processes.
+The museum team provided a research brief describing the topics.
 Some had references to work from, but many required new solutions to adequately convey their ideas.
 Working to their exhibit design specifications, I created art that they could quickly drop into their planned space.
 Below are a few highlights.

 Forest Food Web Ecology Exhibit Illustration

-The Forest Food Web sign exhibit needed to showcase Alabama forest ecology.
-First conceived of as more of a circular graphic, I re-envisioned it closer to a true landscape so that visitors can imagine how organisms impact one another.
-After the team confirmed that they liked my interpretation, I created the artwork in a mix of 3d programs and drawing in Adobe Photoshop.
-The final art shows interactions between diverse animals, plants, and fungus in the forests of Alabama.
+The Forest Food Web graphic needed to showcase Alabama forest ecology.
+First conceived of as more of a circular graphic, Nicolle re-envisioned it closer to a true landscape so that visitors could imagine how organisms impact one another.
+After the team confirmed that they liked the interpretation, Nicolle created the artwork with a mix of 3D programs and drawing in Adobe Photoshop.
+The final art shows interactions between diverse animals, plants, and fungi.

 concept to sketch museum exhibit art

-This sequence of images shows the museum exhibit illustration, from the sketch provided by the exhibit team, to the concept sketch I suggested, to the final art, and finally the descriptive exhibit sign using the illustration.
+Iterations of the exhibit illustration, from the sketch provided by the exhibit team, to the concept sketch Nicolle suggested, to the final art, and finally the installed interpretive graphic.

 Gopher Tortoise Tunnels